prashanth1k/prashanth1k/README.md

 &nbsp;

-I don't have a lot of smart things to say, but I do write.
+I don't have a lot of smart things to say, but I do write a bit.
 - techformist.com: Web development, Javascript, SSGs, C#.
 - crmcog.com: all things CRM

+&nbsp;

 ### 💬 Talk to me about